 - Make homemade holiday gifts for friends and neighbors.
 Any bacon lover will thank you for it!

-- Using a baking sheet pan with a wire rack on top elevates the bacon slices giving it better circulation while baking.
-However, if you don’t have a rack, simply arrange the bacon directly on the sheet pan.
+- Using a rimmed baking sheet pan with a wire rack on top and leaving some room between the bacon slices produces the best crispy bacon.

 - Baking time may vary depending on the thickness of the bacon used and/or your oven.
 Keep an eye on it and crisp it up to your taste.